decentraland/transactions-server/README.md

 ## Set up

-You'll need to check the `.env.example` file and create your own `.env` file.
+You'll need to check the `.env.defaults` file and create your own `.env` file.
 Some properties have defaults.
 Once you're done, you can run the project!

 # Run the project